-Executive Order 13599, issued February 5, 2012, directs the blocking of U.S.-based assets of entities determined to be "owned or controlled by the Iranian government."
+Executive Order 13599, issued by President Obama on February 5, 2012, directs the blocking of U.S.-based assets of entities determined to be "owned or controlled by the Iranian government."
 The order was issued to implement Section 1245 of the FY2012 National Defense Authorization Act (P.L.
 112-81) that imposed secondary U.S. sanctions on Iran's Central Bank.
-The order requires that any U.S.-based assets of the Central Bank of Iran, or of any Iranian government-controlled entity, be blocked by U.S. banks.
+The order requires that U.S. banks block any U.S.-based assets of the Central Bank of Iran, or of any Iranian government-controlled entity.
 The order goes beyond the regulations issued pursuant to the 1995 imposition of the U.S. trade ban with Iran, in which U.S. banks are required to refuse such transactions but to return funds to Iran.
 Even before the issuance of the order, and in order to implement the ban on U.S. trade with Iran (see below) successive Administrations had designated many entities as "owned or controlled by the Government of Iran."

-Numerous designations have been made under Executive Order 13599, including the June 4, 2013, naming of 38 entities (mostly oil, petrochemical, and investment companies) that are components of an Iranian entity called the "Execution of Imam Khomeini's Order" (EIKO).4 EIKO was characterized by the Department of the Treasury as an Iranian leadership entity that controls "massive off-the-books investments."
+Numerous designations have been made under Executive Order 13599, including the June 4, 2013, naming of 38 entities (mostly oil, petrochemical, and investment companies) that are components of an Iranian entity called the "Execution of Imam Khomeini's Order" (EIKO).3 The Department of the Treasury characterizes EIKO as an Iranian leadership entity that controls "massive off-the-books investments."